 Where the Municipality replaces parts of an asset, it derecognises the part of the asset being replaced and capitalises the new component.
-Subsequent expenditure incurred on an asset is capitalised when it increases the capacity or future economic benefits associated with the asset.
+Subsequent expenditure incurred on an asset is capitalised when it increases the capacity or future economic benefits or service potential associated with the asset.